gutten-avo/Jatim-Park-Web/README.md

 # JatimParkClassProject
- This is my final project in 1st semester in Binus University
+ This is my final project in 1st semester at Binus University